 Issuance of a FireCode for Federal resources responding to a non-federal incident will be the responsibility of the Unit in the current ordering system of record.
-Business Practices Attachment D, Issuing Fire Codes for cooperators.

 Travel Mobilization and Demobilization

 The current ordering system of record will be used for mobilization and demobilization of resources from all incidents.
 All times (ETA and ETD) are in local time zones.